facelessuser/coloraide/docs/src/markdown/color.md

 ## Converting

 Colors can be converted to other color spaces as needed.
-Converting will always return a new color unless `in_place` is set `#!py3 True`, in which case the current color will be mutated to the new converted color.
+Converting will always return a new color unless `in_place` is set `#!py3 True`, in which case the current color will be mutated to the new converted color and then `covert` will return a reference to the current color object.

 For instance, if we had a color `#!color yellow`, and we needed to work with it in another color space, such as CIELAB, we could simply call the `convert` method with the desired color space.